OscarB89/CV/README.md

 #### Time management

 I used to work under pressure and tight deadlines in order to deliver market reports and analysis.
-My strong organizational skills allowed me to prioritise work appropriately as well as handle queries from internal and external clients on a daily basis.
-For my final project at Makers, I used the same time management and organizational skills, and delievered a fully-fonctional mobile app using the MERN stack in just 10 days.
+My strong organisational skills allowed me to prioritise work appropriately as well as handle queries from internal and external clients on a daily basis.
+For my final project at Makers, I used the same time management and organisational skills, and delivered a fully-fonctional mobile app using the MERN stack in just 10 days.

 ## Experience